nubenetes/awesome-kubernetes/docs/devsecops.md

 - [about.gitlab.com: How to secure your container images with GitLab and Grype](https://about.gitlab.com/blog/2021/07/28/secure-container-images-with-gitlab-and-grype/) - [grype: a vulnerability scanner for container images and filesystems](https://github.com/anchore/grype)
 - [GoogleContainerTools/container-structure-test](https://github.com/GoogleContainerTools/container-structure-test) validate the structure of your container images
 - [dynatrace.com: Container security: What it is, why it’s tricky, and how to do it right](https://www.dynatrace.com/news/blog/what-is-container-security/)
+- [betterprogramming.pub: Secure Your Kubernetes Cluster With Seccomp](https://betterprogramming.pub/secure-your-kubernetes-cluster-with-seccomp-9403ecf831b2) A hands-on guide to applying the principle of least-privilege on container’s syscalls

 ### Sigstore